Approximability of dynamical systems between trees of spheres: Preliminaries

-Let $(\F,{\T}^X)$ be a dynamical system between trees of spheres.
-A period $p\geq 1$ cycle of spheres is a collection of spheres $({\cal S}_{v_k})_{k\in \Z/p\Z}$ where the $v_k$ are internal vertices of $T^X$ that satisfies $F(v_k)=v_{k+1}$.
-It is critical if it contains a critical sphere, ie a sphere $\St_v$ such that $\deg(f_v)$ is greater or equal to two.
-If a sphere $\St_v$ on a critical cycle contains a critical point of its respective $f_v$ that has infinite orbit, then the cycle is said non post-critically finite.
+Let $(\F,{\T}^X)\in \Dyn_{{\bf F},X}$.
+A period $p\geq 1$ cycle of spheres is a collection of spheres $({\S}_{v_k})_{k\in \Z/p\Z}$ where the $v_k$ are internal vertices of $T^X$ that satisfies $F(v_k)=v_{k+1}$.
+The cycle is critical if it contains a critical sphere, ie a sphere $\S_v$ such that $\deg(f_v)$ is greater or equal to two.
+If a sphere $\S_v$ on a critical cycle contains a critical point of its respective $f_v$ that has infinite orbit, then the cycle is said to be non post-critically finite.